 - Member of the Board – Larry Dolan

 - Member of the Board – Tom Flowers

 - Member of the Board – Hermes Lynn

 - Member of the Board – Luke Osborne

 - Member of the Board – Robert Ray

 - Communications – Friedrich Drees

 - Equipment Maintenance – Bob Richards and Don Harris

 - Golf Course – Dave Dalthorp

-- The Helena National Forest provides invaluable support and guidance, as well as a conditional use permit for grooming and maintaining the Mac Pass trails.
+- The Helena-Lewis and Clark National Forest provides invaluable support and guidance, as well as a conditional use permit for grooming and maintaining the Mac Pass trails.